 If you’re flying your own plane, verify you have the right equipment.
 A taildragger is often better for the short runways.
 Double and triple check your flight maps to see whether you are landing at a gravel field or a seaplane base.
 And emergency equipment is a must.

 These four amazing places are only a small selection of the possible fly-in destinations in Alaska.
-Now that you’re ready for adventure, pull your chocks, clear the prop and take off into the Last Frontier.
+Now that you’re ready for adventure, pull your chocks, clear the prop and take off.
 Tell us about your flight plan in the comments below.